PotHix/pothix.github.com/content/post/iris.md

 conversion (it may have been different when I first bought the needed components), it's around **R$1400,00**.

+I had some credits on Amazon and the currency was not that bad at the time.
+The effective value considering the credits was about R$800,00 which is still almost 4/5 of the minimum wage here in Brazil.

 ## Assembling

 ![A laptop, PCB, soldering iron, keycaps, and switches on the table](/images/posts/iris-rev4/initial.jpg "Ready to start")